s1Rishabh/Data-Structures-in-java/README.md

 # Data Structures & Algorithms in Java

-Collection of ~35 in gihub but overall 450+ solved problems covering core CS fundamentals.
+Collection of ~35 in Github but overall 450+ solved problems covering core CS fundamentals.

 ## Topics
 - Arrays & Strings